Configuring Action Conditions

-Action Condition Branches
+Action Condition Branches (IF/ELSE)

-- If the condition is met, nodes in this path run after all nodes in the True path have completed.
+- If the condition is met, nodes in this path run after all nodes in the true path have completed.

-- If the condition isn't met, the Workflow bypasses the True path entirely and proceeds directly to the nodes in this path.
+- If the condition isn't met, the Workflow bypasses the true path entirely and proceeds directly to the nodes in this path.

-Adding Subsequent Conditions (ELSE IF / ELSE)
+Building Complex Logic (ELSE IF / ELSE)

 Types of Action Conditions